claytonhenrylewis/claytonhenrylewis.github.io/README.md

 - Design, develop and maintain web applications to support student engagement and faculty efficiency
 - Collaborate with project managers to transform present and future needs of clients into tangible solutions
 - Provide guidance to other developers and make architecture decisions as technical lead for several applications, improving maintainability and response time
-- Guide cross-functional team retrospective sessions, capturing insights and translating them into actionable improvement strategies, fostering a culture of continuous growth
+- Lead cross-functional team retrospective sessions, capturing insights and translating them into actionable improvement strategies, fostering a culture of continuous growth
 - Mentor new team members, helping them build skills and consistently deliver solutions

 ### Software Developer  |  Aug 2019 – April 2020 <br> Epic Systems, Verona, WI